 From a learning perspective, the Balochistan Water Engagement has fostered a new beginning for improved access to water in Balochistan.
 This comprehensive programme of support for the poorest and the most water stressed regions of the province fits into PPAF's overall strategy of tackling poverty.
-The exercise has created pathways to engage with the Government of Balochistan and support development of government's water policy for long term management of water resources in the province.
+The exercise has created pathways to engage with the Government of Balochistan.
+This will extend support for developing government's water policy for Balochistan leading to long term water programmes and to manage the water resources in the province.